huizebruin/s0tool/.github/PULL_REQUEST_TEMPLATE.md

    Zorg ervoor dat u aanvullende gegevens invult, indien van toepassing.
 -->

-- Deze PR repareert of sluit het probleem: fixes #
+- This PR fixes or closes the issue: fixes / Deze PR repareert of sluit het probleem: fixes #
-- Deze PR is gerelateerd aan een probleem of discussie:
+- This PR is related to an issue or discussion / Deze PR is gerelateerd aan een probleem of discussie:
-- Link naar pull-aanvraag voor documentatie:
+- Link to pull request for documentation / Link naar pull-aanvraag voor documentatie:

-## Voorbeeld invoer voor  `configuration.yaml`:
+## Supplying a configuration snippet / Voorbeeld invoer voor  `configuration.yaml`:
 <!--
   Supplying a configuration snippet, makes it easier for a maintainer to test your PR.
 Furthermore, for new integrations, it gives an impression of how